hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="rabbitmqlistroles"></a>
 # **RabbitMQListRoles**
-> void RabbitMQListRoles (string list, string rabbitmqMountPath = null)
+> void RabbitMQListRoles (string rabbitmqMountPath = "rabbitmq", TimeSpan? wrapTTL = null)

 Manage the roles that can be created with this backend.